umcconnell/umcconnell.github.io/src/posts/2021-03-13-fibonacci-rust.md

 ## \#2: Recursion

-Another approach to implementing the Fibonacci algorithm would be to just translate the recursive mathematical defintion from the introduction into Rust code.
+Another approach to implementing the Fibonacci algorithm would be to just translate the recursive mathematical definition from the introduction into Rust code.
 Add the following function in `src/lib.rs`:

 ```rust